-After you finish receiving radium-223 dichloride/placebo, you will continue to be treated with exemestane and everolimus or other therapies, following the recommendation of your study doctor.
+After you finish receiving radium-223 dichloride/placebo, you will continue to be treated with the standard of care therapies, following the recommendation of your study doctor.

 You do not have to stay overnight for any visits at which you receive radium-223 dichloride/placebo.
 All injections can be given in the outpatient clinic.